reactos/reactos/dll/directx/wine/readme.txt

 This is Wine DirectX support.
-It works in Reactos and Windows.
+It works in ReactOS and Windows.
 When ReactOS own ReactX are in-place this file will be removed from our SVN for now they stay as temporary solutions.